 Without TLS encryption with and within the PCC service instance, The diagram below identifies via green dotted-and-dashed lines the unencrypted, plaintext communication that a bad agent with PCF foundation access could listen to without TLS encryption.

 Each of these unencrypted communication paths may be TLS-encrypted.
-To encrypt these communications, follow the directions in Migrating to a TLS-Enabled Cluster and ensure that apps also use TLS as described in Developing an App Under TLS.
 Enabling TLS encryption implements a one-way authentication of apps, verifying the identity of GemFire cluster members.

 You must also secure gfsh communication.
 Follow directions in Connect with gfsh over HTTPS.